Einstein solvmanifolds as submanifolds of symmetric spaces: Isomorphically embedding Einstein solvmanifolds

-\begin{thm} Let $S$ be a simply-connected, completely solvable Lie group with metric Lie algebra satisfying the above conditions (i)-(v).
-There exists an isomorphic, isometric embedding $\phi: S \to T(n,\mathbb R)$, up to scaling, where $T(n,\mathbb R)$ is the group of lower triangular matrices endowed with the Einstein metric given in Eqn.~\ref{eqn: fixed Einstein metric on T(n,R)}. \end{thm}
+\begin{thm} Let $S$ be a simply-connected, completely solvable Lie group with left-invariant metric whose metric Lie algebra is admissible.
+There exists an isomorphic, isometric embedding $\phi: S \to T(n,\mathbb R)$, up to scaling, where $T(n,\mathbb R)$ is the group of lower triangular matrices endowed with the left-invariant, symmetric metric given in Eqn.~\ref{eqn: fixed Einstein metric on T(n,R)}. \end{thm}